 All students must sign up to and attend a tutorial group.
 Tutorials will be led by a postgraduate Teaching Assistant (TA).
-Tutorials will be discussed in class during the first two weeks of the first semester.
-Make sure to attend all of your classes in order to learn how to sign up for the tutorial scheme.
-The sign-up system for tutorials will be available on the Moodle page for PS250 (Brain and Behaviour) from the start of Semester 1.
-Note that the PS250 page is used to sign-up for all Semester 1 tutorials including PS251 (Cognitive Psychology) and PS252 (Health Psychology):
+The process of signing up to tutorials will be discussed in class during the first week of the first semester.
+The sign-up system for tutorials will be available on the Moodle page for PS250 (Brain and Behaviour).
+Note that the PS250 page is used to sign up for all Year 2 tutorials across both semesters:

-http://2021.moodle.maynoothuniversity.ie
+https://moodle.maynoothuniversity.ie/login/index.php